Modality specific U-Net variants for biomedical image segmentation: A survey: Analysis

 \section{Analysis}

-Over the years, the advancements in deep learning and computer vision techniques have attracted many researchers to contribute to the healthcare domain with a variety of tasks e.g. classification, detection, segmentation, etc. With segmentation being a critical task that drives the diagnosis process~\cite{hesamian2019deep}, researchers have developed a keen interest to develop a computer-aided diagnosis system to speed up the treatment process.
+Over the years, the advancements in deep learning and computer vision techniques have attracted many researchers to contribute to the healthcare domain with a variety of tasks e.g. classification, detection, segmentation, etc. With segmentation being a critical task that drives the diagnosis process~\citep{hesamian2019deep}, researchers have developed a keen interest to develop a computer-aided diagnosis system to speed up the treatment process.

-Among the published approaches or frameworks, U-Net appears to be the prominent choice~\cite{minaee2020image} to develop novel architectures to adapt multiple modalities with optimal segmentation performance.
+Among the published approaches or frameworks, U-Net appears to be the prominent choice~\citep{minaee2020image} to develop novel architectures to adapt multiple modalities with optimal segmentation performance.
 Following such high utility of the model, this article presented the recent developments in U-Net based approaches for biomedical image segmentation.
-Due to the high mutability and modularity design, U-Net topology can easily be integrated with other state-of-the-art deep learning models such as AlexNet~\cite{krizhevsky2012imagenet}, VGGNet~\cite{simonyan2014very}, ResNet~\cite{he2016deep}, GoogLeNet~\cite{szegedy2015going}, MobileNet~\cite{howard2017mobilenets}, DenseNet~\cite{huang2017densely}, etc., to produce the desired results depending on the application.
-This ease of integration opens a wide spectrum of application for U-Net with endless possibilities of novel architecture designs.
-Considering the implementation strategies mostly authors applied an end-to-end training-from-scratch approach with minimal pre-processing i.e. resizing and normalization.
-For the training phase, most models employed a hybrid loss function that combines the binary cross entropy loss with dice similarity coefficient loss or with Jaccard loss, which tends to better penalize the false positive and false negative predictions.
+Due to the high mutability and modularity design, U-Net topology can easily be integrated with other state-of-the-art deep learning models such as AlexNet~\citep{krizhevsky2012imagenet}, VGGNet~\citep{simonyan2014very}, ResNet~\citep{he2016deep}, GoogLeNet~\citep{szegedy2015going}, MobileNet~\citep{howard2017mobilenets}, DenseNet~\citep{huang2017densely}, etc., to produce the desired results depending on the application.
+This ease of integration opens a wide spectrum of applications for U-Net with endless possibilities of novel architecture designs.
+In the most recent developments of U-Net based biomedical image segmentation models following observations are drawn: \begin{itemize} \item More emphasis is given to multi-scale feature extraction and fusion to explicitly model global and long-range feature dependencies. \item Inspired by the state-of-the-art performance of self attention mechanism in transformer models many transformer based U-Net variants are utilized to enhance its capability to capture global contexts. \item For the training phase, most models employed a hybrid loss function that combines the binary cross entropy loss with dice similarity coefficient loss or with Jaccard loss, which tends to better penalize the false positive and false negative predictions \item Considering the implementation strategies mostly authors applied an end-to-end training-from-scratch approach with minimal pre-processing i.e. resizing and normalization and without any post-processing. \item Mostly depthwise separable convolutions are employed to reduce the overall number of computations and training parameters of the model. \item Multi-modality fusion based approaches are also developed for better feature representation learning concerning target regions.